psiz-org/psiz/README.md

 ## Quick Start

-Use a default psychological embedding model (`AnchoredOrdinal`) and provide two mandatory pieces of information:
+Use a default psychological embedding model (`Rank`) and provide two mandatory pieces of information:

 1. The similarity judgment observations (often abbreviated as *obs*).
 2. The number of unique stimuli that will be in your embedding.